impactsai/.github/profile/README.md

 - **Verifiable ML:** Employ zK Proofs for verifiable machine learning with Giza Protocol.

 ## Community 😃
-Join the ImpactsAI Developer Community
+Join the Impacts AI Developer Community
 Connect with a global network of developers using AI for Good.
 Collaborate, share knowledge, and contribute to the evolving ecosystem of Impact Oracles.
 - Work together with like-minded developers on groundbreaking projects.
 - Benefit from the collective intelligence of the community through open source code and libraries.
 - Access a wealth of tutorials, guides, and case studies to enhance your skills and knowledge.
 - Get recognised for your contributions and climb the ranks in our community leaderboard.
 ## About 🌍
-ImpactsAI is cooperatively owned by the **Impacts Venture Cooperative** and governed by the **ImpactsAI DAO**
+Impacts AI is cooperatively owned by the **Impacts Venture Cooperative** and governed by the **Impacts AI DAO**